-Your early focus while launching a business isn’t on building the perfect product or service, but rather on figuring out how you can get people to buy.
+Your early focus while launching a small business isn’t on building the perfect product or service, but rather on figuring out how you can get people to buy.
+Filling your sales funnel with content marketing, social media, and strong customer service will help you determine your customer’s willingness to buy.
 Too many entrepreneurs get caught in the trap of making the perfect gizmo, but never actually sell that gizmo in large enough numbers to ensure a profit.

 Know that at this stage in your business’s growth, you’ll be wearing just about every hat in the business.
 That’s okay for now, but as you move toward Middle Stage Level Two, you’ll need to find ways to leverage your personal production for the business by hiring staff and building basic business systems.

 Remember, an Early Stage Level Two business is working to generate sales, establish a market position, and become a sustainable business.

 Level Two Middle Stage: An “Owner Reliant” Company

 Focus: Establishing your business’s foundation; building your business’s core systems and structure